bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

  - A gamepad controller.
 We recommend [an Xbox360 Controller](http://www.xbox.com/en-US/xbox-360/accessories/controllers/wired-controller) or [a Logitech F310 Gamepad](http://gaming.logitech.com/en-us/product/f310-gamepad).
  - A laptop or a tablet.
 ArduSub works on Mac, Linux, and Windows.
  - A 12-20V battery with an XT90 plug.
-We recommend getting 2 or 3 of [these](http://www.hobbyking.com/hobbyking/store/uh_viewItem.asp?idProduct=56844)
+We recommend getting 1 or 2 of our [Lithium-ion Batteries (14.8V, 18Ah)](http://bluerobotics.com/store/rov/bluerov2/battery-li-4s-18ah-r1/)
  - A mini-USB cable.
  - A USB-Ethernet adapter, or an Ethernet patch cable.